AGK-AGK/Sticky-notes-/README.md

 # Sticky-notes-

-just for beginners
-jsut explore the logic in js
+just for beginners , just explore the logic in js